Nursing Home Abuse Attorney in Louisville Discusses Bedsores

 When weight-bearing areas of the prone body, such as shoulders, hips, elbows, heels, and the tailbone are left too long in one position on a bed or other flat surface, the body will often develop bedsores, also known as pressure sores or decubitus ulcers.
 Because of their age, their lack of muscle mass, and their fragile state, the elderly are at a greatly increased risk for developing these painful and dangerous sores while living in a nursing home or hospital environment.

 When a person is moved into a nursing home, the resident’s family depends on the health facility’s staff to care for his or her needs.
 Unfortunately, nursing homes are often understaffed, or their staff members are undertrained.
 The shocking result is that many residents needlessly suffer abuse and neglect, including painful – and often, preventable – bedsores.

 Decubitus sores will only heal if timely and consistent care is given to the injured resident.
 If they are not treated quickly and correctly, they can develop into infectious areas that can lead to serious medical problems, including infection, and even death.

 If your loved one has suffered needlessly from pressure sores, the at-fault parties for this medical problem should be held responsible for their negligence.
-To learn more about your possible legal case, and to get answers from an experienced attorney, please contact Louisville nursing home neglect attorney Seth Gladstein today: (800) 991-0474
+To learn more about your possible legal case, and to get answers from an experienced attorney, please contact nursing home neglect attorney in Louisville Seth Gladstein today: (800) 991-0474

 Common Causes of Bedsores in Kentucky Nursing Homes